 That was true, however only if the power at the exchange is still working.
 In Gabrielle that wasn’t the case and once the batteries are exhausted (around four to eight hours) the lights went out across the country.

-More than 660 mobile towers were knocked offline nationwide, but actual damage to the cell sites was minimal.
+As mobile towers were were knocked offline in the 4 affected regions, actual damage to the cell sites was minimal.
 Generators were deployed to keep mobile towers powered which enabled vast tracts of the network to deliver some levels of communications to affected communities – in fact, 96 hours after we started our response work more than 90% of the towers were back online.

 Copper lines don’t like getting wet and the electronics in the network were fried.
 Fibre lines continue to work under water so the impact was far less on the newer technology.